Enhancing event reconstruction for $\gamma$-ray particle detector arrays using transformers: Transformer networks for particle detector arrays

 A similar embedding strategy for the Point Cloud Transformer would yield about 220 GFLOPs --- a roughly fortyfold increase in compute.
 By our chosen embedding, we can drastically reduce this overhead.
 An accurate estimate of our strategy (using only triggered WCDs) needs an energy or rather multiplicity-dependent calculation of the FLOPs, since the average number of triggered WCDs is a function of the energy of the primary particle.
 The result of this calculation is shown in~\autoref{fig:flops} and compared to \DeepEASTER{}.

 The FLOPs for \DeepEASTER{} is shown as a constant function marked by a horizontal line of black dots at the aforementioned 5.4~GFLOPs.
 The black solid line shows the FLOPs for the Point Cloud Transformer.
 One can see that at around \SI{10}{\tera\electronvolt} the two approaches are similar in terms of compute.
 For lower energetic events, the Point Cloud Transformer is computationally more efficient, and slightly more than 1~GFLOPs are needed at \SI{100}{\giga\electronvolt}.
 However, at higher energies the compute grows steadily and reaches about 30~GFLOPs.
 For reference, the mean number of triggered WCDs as a function of energy is shown as a red line.
 It scales approximately logarithmically with the primary particle energy, apart from the decrease at low energies caused by the trigger threshold.
+To complement the FLOP estimates with a practical benchmark, we ran the complete standard reconstruction AERIE~\cite{hawc_Abeysekara_2023} and our deep learning models on a single CPU thread\footnote{A Intel(R) Xeon(R) Platinum 8352Y CPU @ 2.20GHz was used.} and found that the deep-learning-based reconstruction (if running both deepeaster and the PCT together) adds about 85\% of cpu time on top of the standard reconstruction chain translating into a 40\% overhead for each model.
+Note that this overhead can be drastically reduced by running the inference of our models on a GPU.

 Looking ahead, the computational efficiency of \DeepEASTER{} could be further improved by adopting the dynamic-length approach of the Point Cloud Transformer.
 Such an approach would reduce the effective sequence length processed by the network and may lower computational complexity by an additional factor of about 25.
 This optimization is planned for the future, as aggressive token reduction may lead to non-negligible information loss and may require substantial architectural changes.